Gaza destruction

 Meanwhile, myriad videos have emerged of Israeli soldiers looting, vandalizing and destroying the few possessions that Gazans might return to in buildings that remain, burning food to deny it to starving Gazans, humiliating non-combatants caught in the IDFs dragnet, laughing about blowing up schools and other civilian infrastructure, or even explicitly fantasizing about executing babies.
 These are often proudly shared on social media, with the perpetrators apparently confident that they will face no disciplinary action or social sanction for their egregious behaviors (indeed, far from being held accountable in any way, videos like these tend to rack up huge numbers of ‘likes’ and shares).

-There have been myriad reports of Israeli soldiers sexually threatening, harassing, assaulting and raping Palestinian women, in apparent retaliation of alleged (albeit largely unsubstantiated) sexual atrocities committed by Hamas on October 7.
+There have been myriad reports of Israeli soldiers sexually threatening, harassing, assaulting and raping Palestinian women (and sexually violating Palestinian men and boys as well), in apparent retaliation of alleged sexual atrocities committed by Hamas on October 7.

 As reported by Haaretz, “The army itself apparently believes that the spirit of vengeance is important and instrumental, especially in a long war.
 Similarly, the looting of Gazans is an element in the vengeance dialogue that no one is concealing any longer.
 According to a former Education Corps officer, there are people in the army who are pleased about the ‘fostering of vengeance.’”
 The growing list of war crimes and abuses being perpetrated by Israeli soldiers, in other words, are not isolated incidents or occasional failures of discipline — they are being actively and systematically encouraged from the top down.